-2. The victim is fully cooperating with law enforcement officials (law enforcement, district attorney, etc.).
+The victim is reasonably cooperating with law enforcement officials (law enforcement, district attorney, etc.).

-7. The crime occurred in Adams or Broomfield County, or, the victim is a resident of Adams or Broomfield County was a victim of international terrorism in a country that does not have a victim assistance program.
+The crime occurred in Adams or Broomfield County, or, the victim is a resident of Adams or Broomfield County was a victim of international terrorism in a country that does not have a reasonably accessible CVC program.

 The Board strongly encourages you to apply even if you do not meet all of the eligibility requirements.
 The Board may waive some of the requirements for good cause or in the interest of justice.